0xana/MNXB11-project-demo/README.md

 The demonstration is not intended to be exhaustive or something that you can copy directly, use it as a reference point for the structure and contents.
 For example, this demonstration does not check that the CLI arguments are valid.
 There also is no real physics in this demonstration.

+# Overview
+After building the project, you can run the `main` executable that the Makefile produces.
+It takes a path to a CSV file as an argument and a choice of which analysis to run.
+Only one analysis is actually implemented but there's also an option to persist the raw data extracted from the CSV file.
+This isn't entirely necessary to do for a project of this size where reading the data takes little time but when working on huge datasets it is often a good idea to have a separate step for extracting the data you actually need from the rest.

 # Build instructions

 The following commands should be executed from the root directory of the demonstration.